lucy-sha512/archethic-docs/docs/learn/transaction_chain.md

 title: TransactionChains
 ---

-Billions of transactions cannot be chained together into a single branch of chained blocks due to resource constraints.
+Due to resource limitations, it is not possible to chain together billions of transactions into a single branch of chained blocks.
+By using transaction chains rather than blocks of transactions, the Arch Ethic network overcomes the above constraint.
-ArchEthic network resolves the above constraint by the use of transaction chains instead of blocks of  transactions.
-In other words the transactions in Archethic Blockchain are atomic i.e. each block contains only one transaction and each transaction will be chained in its own chain and validation evidences.
+The transactions in  Arch Ethic Blockchain are atomic.
+There is only one transaction in each block, and each transaction has its validation evidence and chain.

-## Transaction In ArchEthic Blockchain
+## Transaction In Arch Ethic Blockchain

 - ### Pending transaction

 A pending transaction is a transaction that does not have validation.
-Its structure is described as below:
+The structure of a pending transaction is described below:
 ```
 |-----------|------|------|---------------------|--------------------|------------------|
 |  Address  | Type | Data | Previous public key | Previous signature | Origin signature |